ClickHouse/clickhouse-docs/docs/en/integrations/data-ingestion/data-formats/json/schema.md

     "path": "/images/hm_bg.jpg", "version": "HTTP/1.0"}, "status": 200, "size": 24736}
     ```

-    whereas, will parse correctly
+    whereas the following will parse correctly

     ```json
     {"@timestamp":893964617,"clientip":"40.135.0.0","request":{"method":"GET",
     "path":"/images/hm_bg.jpg","version":"HTTP/1.0"},"status":200,"size":24736}
     ```

 In some circumstances, where performance is critical and your JSON meets the above requirements, these may be appropriate.
-An example of the earlier query, re-written to use simpleJSON functions is shown below:
+An example of the earlier query, re-written to use simpleJSON functions, is shown below:

 ```sql
 SELECT